cadurosar/cadurosar.github.io/index.md

 * Matching CNN without priors about data.
 Published at [IEEE DSW 2018](http://arxiv.org/pdf/1802.09802)
 * Increasing the robustness of DNNs.
 Colaboration with USC.
 [Arxiv only](http://arxiv.org/abs/1805.10133)
 * Evaluating robustness of DNNs.
 Colaboration with Mila and USC.
 Published at [IEEE DSW 2019](http://arxiv.org/abs/1909.05095)
 * Neural network compression with graph distillation.
-Colaboration with Mila and USC, [Published at ICASSP 2020](https://ieeexplore.ieee.org/document/9053986)
+Colaboration with Mila and USC, [Published at ICASSP 2020](https://ieeexplore.ieee.org/document/9053986) [Video presentation available](https://www.youtube.com/watch?v=oCPA9zNs5N0)
+* Graph topology inference benchmarks for machine learning.
+Colaboration with the University of Rochester.
+To be presented at MLSP2020.
 * Improving visual based localization using graphs.
 Colaboration with University of Adelaide.
-Submitted to IROS 2020.
-* Graph topology inference benchmarks for machine learning.
-Colaboration with the University of Rochester.
-Submitted to MLSP 2020.

 ## Professional Experience ##